kabugi-marvin/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back : goes back to the previous working directory

 11-lists : display hidden files in . .. and /boot

+12-file_type : prints the  file type